 - Thick formula

 A close second to BADGER Sport is thinksport Sunscreen.
-While its ingredients list is a little lengthier than BADGER Sport’s it more budget-friendly, so if you spend a lot of time at the beach during the summer this might be the sunscreen for you.
+While its ingredients list is a little lengthier than BADGER Sport’s it more budget-friendly, so if you spend a lot of time at the beach, this might be the summer sunscreen for you.

 Like BADGER Sport, thinksport’s active ingredient is zinc oxide (20%) making it an excellent physical sunscreen which offers balanced broad spectrum protection.
 However, it offers slightly less protection than BADGER Sport’s 22.5% zinc oxide concentration.